RushiPDeshmukh/SLAM_Bot/Points to Note.md

 Using this command on both machines will allow the ros nodes to see each others topics provided they are using the specific port.

+Sometimes the ROS_LOCALHOST_ONLY is set to 1 so topics will not be visible anywhere else.
+So we need to
+  `export ROS_LOCALHOST_ONLY=0`
+  and source the ros installation (`source /opt/ros/humble/setup.bash`)

 Sources:
  [1] https://stackoverflow.com/questions/75006253/ros2-on-multiple-machines-ros2-multicast-working-talker-listener-not-working